monorepo-template/monorepo-template/docs/GETTING_STARTED.md

    your project description.
 4. In this repository's root `README.md` file, change the title from `Monorepo template` to your project title.
+5. In this repository's root `README.md` file, delete the monorepo template description between the title and the `---`.